MichaIng/DietPi-Docs/docs/dietpi_tools.md

     ![DietPi-Tools command line installation](assets/images/dietpi-tools-command-line-installation.png){: width="454" height="129" loading="lazy"}

-    E.g. to install Chromium, LXQt and GIMP you have to execute:
+    E.g. to install Chromium, LXQt and GIMP you have to run next command in the terminal:

     ```sh
     dietpi-software install 113 173 174